tomcorey26/tom_tube/README.md

 ## Using the app

-You first have to create an account and then log in.
-You can make searches that update the page dynamically with youtube search results.
-Select result and watch the video on tomtube via an embedded iframe.
-Can favorite videos.
-Favorite videos are stored in a db and can be viewed on the /favorites page.
+Create account and search for youtube videos.
+Searches query Youtubes Api and returns the top three results Search page dynamically updates search reults using jquery Select from search and watch videos on tom tube Favorite videos, and revist them on favorites page (stored in mongodb database)